observeinc/observe/docs/get.md

 # get

-Ask the Observe QPI for the data of a specific instance of some object.
+Ask the Observe API for the data of a specific instance of some object.

 You can see the kinds of objects supported by running:

-    observe help --objects
+    observe help objects

 You need to specify both the object type and the object id.
 For example: